CSCfi/csc-user-guide/docs/data/sensitive-data/intro.md

 ## Getting access

-To access CSC's services using [MyCSC](https://my.csc.fi) portal:
+To access CSC's services for sensitive data using [MyCSC](https://my.csc.fi) portal:

 1. Create a user account

 3. Create or join a project

-4. Fill in the **Personal Data Handling form** and agree with CSC **Data Processing Agreement** For legal advice and support, contact your institution legal service division/department.
+4. Fill in the **Personal Data Handling form** and agree with CSC **Data Processing Agreement**.

+   For legal advice and support, contact your institution legal service division/department.

 5. Add project members to your CSC project

-5 .
-Each project member needs to ddd service access to SD Desktop and to Allas (in case you want to use SD Connect, a user interface for CSC cloud storage solution called Allas)
+6. *Each project member* needs to add service access to SD Desktop and to Allas (in case you want to use SD Connect, a user interface for CSC cloud storage solution called Allas)

 6. Apply for billing units or disk quota